ryanzidago/convo/README.md

 # Convo

-To run the server, clone the repository and execute the following command: `iex -S mix`.
+To run the server, clone the repository and execute the following command: `iex -S mix` (ensure that port 5000 is available).
-After that, you can connect to the TCP server on port 5000 with a TCP client like `telnet` or `nc`:
+After that, you can connect to the TCP server on port 5000 with a TCP client like `telnet` or `netcat`:
 ```
 telnet localhost 5000
 ```